pivotal/docs-tap/tap-gui/configurator/troubleshooting.hbs.md

 ## Symptom

-No supplychain is found in `tdp-workload.yaml`
+No supply chain is found in `tdp-workload.yaml`

 ## Cause

-You might not have specified all of the correct information regarding your workload if you're using a supplychain other than `basic`.
-This documentation has the assumption that you're running the `basic` supplychain, so it doesn't tell you to add any tests.
+You might not have specified all of the correct information regarding your workload if you're using a supply chain other than `basic`.
+This documentation has the assumption that you're running the `basic` supply chain, so it doesn't tell you to add any tests.
-Because supplychains are configurable, there might be stages unique to your configuration.
+Because supply chains are configurable, there might be stages unique to your configuration.

 ## Solution

-If you have a supplychain that requires testing, use a no-op set of tests to make the workload pass through.
+If you have a supply chain that requires testing, use a no-op set of tests to make the workload pass through.
 For more information about no-op, see [Wikipedia](https://en.wikipedia.org/wiki/NOP_(code)).

 Add the following test YAML to your developer namespace: